jessepav/lacygoill-wiki-backup/keyboard/layout.md

                                  ^-------^

 `enter2ctrl` should be a custom binary inspired by `caps2esc`.
-The readme of interception gives this starting point:
+The README of interception gives this starting point:

     #include <stdio.h>
     #include <stdlib.h>